 Children with SCD are at high risk of developing bacterial infections because of the loss of splenic function by the age of 2 to 3 months.
-Prophylactic use of antibiotics in children until age 5 (Gaston et al., 1986) has decreased the incidence of sepsis and meningitis; routine flu vaccinations and the introduction of the 7-valent pneumococcal conjugate vaccine may also contributed to a reduced incidence of bacteremia, though the connection is still debated (Adamkiewicz et al., 2003).
-Still, given the susceptibility of these children to infection, a high degree of suspicion should be maintained for children with SCD who present with fever.
-A study by Bansil et al. reported that during a 10-year period, 16 percent of febrile children with SCD discharged from the pediatric ED of a major medical center had a serious bacterial infection: pneumonia was diagnosed most often at 13.8 percent, followed by bacteremia and urinary tract infections, both at 1.1 percent.
-The authors suggested that because children with SCD have lower immunity, they may be susceptible to S. pneumoniae serotypes not covered by the PCV (Bansil et al., 2013).
+Prophylactic use of antibiotics in children until age 5 (Gaston, Verter, Woods, et al., 1986) has decreased the incidence of sepsis and meningitis; routine flu vaccinations and the introduction of the 7-valent pneumococcal conjugate vaccine may also have contributed to a reduced incidence of bacteremia (NHLBI, 2002), though the connection is still debated (Adamkiewicz, Sarnaik, Buchanan, et al., 2003).

+Given the susceptibility of these children to infection, vigilance regarding fever remains essential.
+A high degree of suspicion should be maintained for children with SCD who present with a fever of 38.5°C or higher (NHLBI, 2002).
+A study by Bansil and colleagues reported that during a 10-year period, 16 percent of febrile children with SCD discharged from the pediatric ED of a major medical center had a serious bacterial infection: pneumonia was diagnosed most often at 13.8 percent, followed by bacteremia and urinary tract infections, both at 1.1 percent.
+The authors suggest that because children with SCD have lower immunity, they may be susceptible to S. pneumonia serotypes not covered by the PCV (Bansil, Kim, Tieu, et al., 2013).

-Fever is also associated with other serious SCD complications, such as acute chest syndrome, a common and life-threatening condition in children with SCD that can also be caused by bacterial infections.
+Fever is associated with other serious SCD complications, such as acute chest syndrome, a common and life-threatening condition in children with SCD that also can be caused by bacterial infections.
 Acute chest syndrome is difficult to distinguish from pneumonia because both illnesses present with fever and cough.
-In children with SCD younger than 2 years of age, 97 percent of those with acute chest syndrome are febrile; 17.4 percent of febrile children with SCD have acute chest syndrome (Chang et al., 2013).
+In children with SCD younger than 2 years of age, 97 percent of those with acute chest syndrome are febrile; 17.4 percent of febrile children with SCD have acute chest syndrome (Chang, Kriengsoontorkij, Chan, et al., 2013).